- What is an ectopic pregnancy?

 Q: Can a person have an ectopic pregnancy with IVF?

 A: Yes, in vitro fertilization puts a person at higher risk of ectopic pregnancy.
-It may increase the occurrence of unusual types of ectopic pregnancies, such as heterotopic (simultaneous intrauterine and tubal pregnancies) and interstitial pregnancy.
+It may increase the occurrence of unusual types of ectopic pregnancies, such as heterotopic pregnancy, in which there is simultaneous intrauterine and tubal pregnancies, and interstitial pregnancy, which occurs in the part of the fallopian tube embedded in the uterus wall.

 Q: Is it possible to miscarry an ectopic pregnancy?